-An ever-increasing number of countries are calling upon their residents to stay home, flatten the curve and limit their contact with others to avoid the spread of Covid-19, a.k.a.
-Coronavirus.
-However, people need human contact, whether it be to check in with family, organise a conference call for work or even celebrate a friend’s birthday (albeit from a distance!); everyone is looking for a way to keep in touch with loved ones.
+If the Coronavirus pandemic has shown us anything, it is that people need human contact.
+Whether it be to check in with family, organise a conference call for work or even celebrate a friend’s birthday (albeit from a distance!); everyone is looking for a way to keep in touch with loved ones.
 Unfortunately, many have realised by now, that neither Whatsapp, Skype nor other popular messaging apps are living up to the demands of larger group calls.
-As a result, we have compiled a list of the best free apps for making group video calls during quarantine.
+As a result, we have compiled a list of the best free apps for making group video calls.

 Zoom is a revolutionary application, both for its operational capabilities and its speed.
 It can gather a whopping 100 people together for a free video call, although this is limited to 40mins duration.
 In addition to this, Zoom also provides screen sharing and the option to record conversations whilst using the app.
 To use Zoom, you must be registered, have an online browser and also the application for either Android or iOS.
 You can download it for free here.